Phoebe Legere: History

 bringing art and music to the children in low income communities on behalf of her nonprofit Foundation for New American Art, founded in 2016.

-She wrote and starred in the play Speed Queen: The Joe Carstairs Story, performing as multiple characters in a musical about the life of Marion Barbara 'Joe' Carstairs (1900-1993), the wealthy British power boat racer known for her speed and lavish lifestyle.
+She wrote and starred in the play Speed Queen: The Joe Carstairs Story, performing as multiple characters in a musical about the life of Marion Barbara 'Joe' Carstairs (1900–1993), the wealthy British power boat racer known for her speed and lavish lifestyle.
 The production combined storytelling, painting, sculpture, movie stars, costumes, and music.

-Legere performed this transdisciplinary play seven times between March 7 and March 24, 2018, at Dixon Place, in the main performance space of the New York City theater organization dedicated to the development of artwork from a broad range of performers and artists.
+Legere performed this transdisciplinary play at Dixon Place.

+Legere's newest Performance Art work The Fish Who Saved New York premiered at the Waterfront Museum on June 28, 2026.

 Personal life

 Legere is single.
 She has never been married.
 She is the aunt of "Criminal" and "This Is Love" podcaster Phoebe Judge.